 North Carolina’s economy on the other hand largely relies on its tech industries and education industry.
 When it comes to the unemployment rate - Florida is at 4.4% while North Carolina is at 3.2%.
 There’s a slight disparity between the GDP of both states, Florida ranks 4th while North Carolina ranks 11th in contributing to the nation’s economy.

 Coming to household incomes of the two states, according to World Population Review:

 Median household income in North Carolina: $54,610

-This is an area where both North Carolina and Florida stand on similar footing.
+This is an area where both North Carolina and Florida stand on a similar footing.
 You will not find a streamlined public transportation service throughout the cities.
-However, many cities are constantly putting efforts towards building a common commute system to make life easier for the residents and the travelers.
-As in the case with Florida, here are some details about few cities with well-established transit systems.
+However, many cities are constantly putting efforts towards building a common commute system to make life easier for residents and travelers.
+As in the case of Florida, here are some details about a few cities with well-established transit systems.

 Miami – A nice little alliteration instance for all literature fans, Miami is served by the three main transit services of Metrobus, MetroMover, and Metrorail.
 Apart from this, an intercounty rail line provided by Tri-Rail is among the other options you choose to travel in.

 Tampa – At the heart of this city’s public transportation system is HART (Hillsborough Area Regional Transit Authority).
 This bus service covers pretty much the entire city area so that you don’t have to switch to other means of transport to get to remote areas of the city.